aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/getting-storage-information/_index.md

 **cURL example**

-Use the **cURL GET request**; write the URL; put your JWT token value into Authorization HTTP header as it’s shown in the example below.
+Use the **cURL GET request**; write the URL; put your JWT token value into the Authorization HTTP header as it’s shown in the example below.

 ```bash
 curl -X GET \